 As we explained to a guest recently when he asked about precautions to take before coming to Costa Rica specifically regarding Malaria, there is essentially no malaria in Costa Rica.
 Lets get that common myth out of the way.
 It is a complete waste of time and money to prepare for that IMHO but some do check with their docs.

 However there are periodic cases of mosquito born dengue fever.
 The government takes reasonable precautions and sprays areas if something comes up.
 Health care is second only to education when it comes to the protection of Costa Rican children - so this is taken seriously here.
 All I can add to that statement is none of the gringos we know who live here take specific precautions except spraying of Deet on some evenings (around here we get some mosquitoes between 4:00pm and dusk at 6pm).
 Guests from Minnesota tell us we don't know what mosquitoes are!
 If you are going to an area with much standing water such as a mangrove swamp or a rain forest we'd advise using Deet too.
 The guests we meet don't appear to take any specific precautions either - I don't know of any who have taken specific things for Dengue.

 One medical web site says don't drink the water here unless it is "boiled, filtered or disinfected" - for most of Costa Rica this advice is absurd.
-We tested our water here locally and it was perfect - we drink the water daily with no ill effects.
-Yes salads and veggies rinsed or cooked in tap water are JUST FINE.
+We test our water here locally and it is perfect - we drink the water daily with no ill effects.
+Yes salads and veggies rinsed or cooked in tap water are JUST FINE in Costa Rica.